a1v0/a1v0.de/draft-articles/invalid-filter-error-when-filtering-on-email-in-scim.md

 For example, you may be matching users based on the `user_name` field (using the `userName` filter attribute in SCIM).
 Entra will run a `GET` request for all users with a `user_name` of `john.doe` and, if it receives an unambiguous result, it will send all provisioning updates as a `PATCH` request.

 If it finds too many results or none at all, it will run any secondary/tertiary filter queries (if any are specified).
 If it still can't find anything, Entra will create a new user account in ServiceNow via a `POST` request.

+## Why can't I filter on email when ServiceNow explicitly supports it?

+Among the various fields supported by ServiceNow for SCIM filtering is the email address.
+However, ServiceNow requires the filter to be written in a specific format: "Fixed format only, such as: `[type eq "work" and value eq "emailValue"]`".

+It is this fixed format that causes the filtering to fail.
+Entra cannot be customised (at time of writing) to send the email address in the specified format.
+Instead, depending on configuration, it sends something like this: `[INSERT FILTER VALUE!!!!!!!!!!!!!!!!!!!!!]`

+Since Entra provides few options for customisation and ServiceNow is highly inflexible, there isn't a way to overcome this issue when provisioning with Entra.